AlexJReid/blog/content/posts/druid-cdc/index.md

 The equivalent Druid SQL is `SELECT SUM("count") FROM datasource`.
 A `WHERE` clause could be added to filter by any defined dimension.
 This could be used to only show the count relating to a given customer, as well as the collective value.
 Other Druid queries are of course possible, for instance splitting by dimensions such as `country` and only showing the `topN` dimensions.

 Storage and compute costs will rise with a large number of events.
 In the next section _rollups_ are discussed.
-This is similar to snapshots sometimes found in event sourced systems: rather than replaying every event, the reduction starts with from an _opening balance_ as the initial value of the sum.
+This is similar to snapshots sometimes found in event sourced systems.
+Rather than replaying every event, the reduction starts with an _opening balance_ as the initial value of the sum.

-The first element in the vector below is an opening balance of `292`.
+The first element in the vector below is the opening balance of `292`.
 Subsequent values are applied to it.

 ```clojure
 (reduce + [292 1 1 1 1 -1]) => 295